radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Impact**

-Due to the volume of requests Dashboard as well as the UCP, AppCore-RP components involved in serving the request could run out of resource to serve a legitimate request.
+Due to the volume of requests Dashboard as well as the UCP, ApplicationsCore-RP components involved in serving the request could run out of resource to serve a legitimate request.

 **Mitigation**: